Just The Facts....mmm....No! Not THOSE Facts : Science Reporting in Medical Journals

 The Times went on to quote Dr. Suzanne W. Fletcher, who until 1994 was the co-editor of The Annals of Internal Medicine, owned by the American College of Physicians (she is currently a Harvard professor):

-So the question is, if medical journals are dependent of pharmaceuticals for advertising dollars, can they afford not to be biased?
-It's not a question of keeping abreast of the data, it's a question of playing CEO, and with that job comes onerous public relations obligations, to readers, doctors, and advertising sponsors, in an order that meets revenue expectations, therefore preserving the entity.
+So the question is, if medical journals are dependent on pharmaceutical companies for advertising dollars, can they afford not to be biased?
+For a journal, it seems that it becomes not merely a question of publishing the latest research, but a question of what the journal publishers and editors need to do to balance obligations to readers, doctors, and advertising sponsors -- to publish the latest findings responsibly while meeting the revenue expectations.

 Archives